 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-For the period from November 24, 2020 (commencement of operations) through March 31, 2021, the Fund's portfolio turnover rate was 55% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 164% of the average value of its portfolio.

-Under normal circumstances, the Fund will invest at least 80% of its total assets in components of the Underlying Index.
-The Underlying Index begins with the universe of stocks that Value Line[®] ranks.
+Under normal circumstances, the Fund will invest at least 80% of its net assets (plus borrowings for investment purposes) in instruments in its Underlying Index or in instruments that have economic characteristics similar to those in the Underlying Index.

+The Underlying Index begins with the universe of stocks that Value Line® ranks.
 All companies with an equity market capitalization of less than \$1 billion, registered investment companies, limited partnerships and foreign securities not listed in the U.S. are eliminated from this universe.
 From this investable universe, the Underlying Index establishes: (1) a dividend target, which is the trailing 12-month dividend yield of stocks in the top quartile in this universe; and (2) a beta target of 0.8 to 1 versus the S&P 500 Index based on forecasting models.
 Beta is a measure of the expected return of the Underlying Index relative to market movements.
 Each company in the investable universe is assigned a score based on its SafetyTM Rank and TimelinessTM Rank.

-- The Value Line[®] Safety[TM] Ranking System measures the total risk of a company relative to others in the universe based on Value Line's ranking of the company's price stability and financial strength.
-Companies with high Safety ranks may be larger and more financially sound and may have lower growth prospects. - The Value Line[®] Timeliness[TM] Ranking System ranks companies relative to each other in the universe for price performance during the next six to 12 months by using components such as historical stock-price performance, financial results, and earnings surprises.
+- The Value Line® SafetyTM Ranking System measures the total risk of a company relative to others in the universe based on Value Line's ranking of the company's price stability and financial strength.
+Companies with high Safety ranks may be larger and more financially sound and may have lower growth prospects. - The Value Line® TimelinessTM Ranking System ranks companies relative to each other in the universe for price performance during the next six to 12 months by using components such as historical stock-price performance, financial results, and earnings surprises.